 Since Himax Taiwan is not a listed company, it generally depends on us to meet its equity financing requirements.
-Any capital contribution by us to Himax Taiwan may require the approval of the relevant ROC authorities such as the Investment Commission of the Ministry of Economic Affairs of the ROC, or the ROC Investment Commission.
+Any capital contribution by us to Himax Taiwan may require the approval of the relevant ROC authorities such as the ROC Investment Commission.
 We may not be able to obtain any such approval in the future in a timely manner, or at all.
 If Himax Taiwan is unable to receive the equity financing that it requires, its ability to grow and fund its operations may be materially and adversely affected.